First Nations - Land Rights and Environmentalism in British Columbia

 top of page

 Albert Robinson, senior administrator of the Kwakiutl Band Council, addressed the protesters assembled in front of the BC Legislature about the failure of the government to deal respectfully with the Kwakiutl (right).
-"The refusal of your ministry and Western Forest Products to openly discuss the application throughout its process has left the Kwakiutl First Nation no time to act upon the implications of this approval" (5 February 2007, Kwakiutl Band Council).
+"The refusal of your ministry and Western Forest Products to openly discuss the application throughout its process has left the Kwakiutl First Nation no time to act upon the implications of this approval" 5 February 2007: Letter to BC Minister of Forests.

-Kwakiutl is the anglicized word used to refer collectively to the four bands at Tsaxis (Fort Rupert) on northeastern Vancouver Island: Kwakiutl, Komkiutis, Kweeha and Walas Kwakiutl.
+Kwakwaka'wakw Kwakiutl is the anglicized word used to refer collectively to the four bands at Tsaxis (Fort Rupert) on northeastern Vancouver Island: Kwakiutl, Komkiutis, Kweeha and Walas Kwakiutl.
 The Kwakiutl belong to about 30 groups speaking Kwakwala and comprising the Kwakwaka'wakw Nation.
-Used historically, the name Kwakiutl often refers to the whole nation.
-Internal link: Kwakwaka'wakw
+Used historically, the name Kwakiutl often refers to the whole nation and has a larger geographical range.

 Albert Robinson of the Kwakiutl Band Council.